Ninja-Squad/ninja-squad.github.com/_posts/2018-10-18-what-is-new-angular-7.md

     $(npm bin)/ngcc
     ng serve --aot

-Note that the change detection is not working when I'm writing these lines, so this is very limited right now :).
+Note that the change detection is not working as I'm writing these lines, so this is very limited right now :).

 ## Slots with Angular Elements